Heatdh/Heatdh/README.md

 ### Hey there  👋

-- 🔭 I’m currently working in the semi conducter industry implementing tests and developing guis and newly got into the Field-programmable gate array field
+- 🔭 I’m currently working in the semi conducter industry implementing chip tests and developing guis and newly got into the Field-programmable gate array field
 - 🌱 I’m currently aiming to learn LLVM, Latex and trying mastering Django
 - 👯 I’m looking to collaborate on Machine Learning and data analysis projects
 - 💬 Ask me about: mpl, unit test, Gui dev, Qt5 and Python related topics